 The next phase of shlichut came with the inception of the Zionist movement in the late 19th century.
 The shlichim of the early Zionist movement served to help young people realize the ideal of settling the land.
 Shlichim were leaders in their youth movements and carried a message and a mission to their friends in the diaspora.

 Shlichut is a unique phenomenon.
 Israelis of different backgrounds, ages and professions are sent to a Jewish community in the diaspora for a few years in order to engage in educational and communal activity, with Israel at its core.
 The priorities of aliyah and rescue have been supplemented and replaced (depending on the community) with Israel engagement, support of local Israel programing and creating a human bridge between Israel and other Jewish communities.
-The shlichut is one of the most interesting, as well as complex, manifestations of the unique relation between the State of Israel and the Jewish diaspora.
-The shaliach, often working in a foreign language and a new culture, partners with host communities in the critical work of forging meaningful and sustained relations between the community and Israel.
+The shlihut is one of the most interesting, as well as complex, manifestations of the unique relation between the State of Israel and the Jewish diaspora.
+The shaliah, often working in a foreign language and a new culture, partners with host communities in the critical work of forging meaningful and sustained relations between the community and Israel.

 Moshe Samuels (2015-Present)